lascam-UFU/CookFrame/README.md

 with its createTools method occurs in the ``Create New Figure'' feature.
 The constructor of CreationTool class  also occurs in the trace of this feature.
 The CreationTool possesses nesting stack level 5 and the previous method call with stack level 4 is  JavaDrawApp.createTools, indicating that  CreationTool constructor is called by the createTools method.
-Therefore, this \textit{CreationTool} class instantiation activity was selected to be inserted into the ''Create New Figure'' recipe.
+Therefore, this CreationTool class instantiation activity was selected to be inserted into the ''Create New Figure'' recipe.